zk7/faulds/README.md

 Running: `Faulds.exe <restart_previous_run> <database_file> <observations_file>`

-All the command line args are optional, it will default to start a new run with the files present in the folder.
+All the commandline args are optional, it will default to start a new run with the files present in the folder.
 Simulation parameters and number of EM iterations have to be changed in the code.

 ### Generated files